 Washington state is currently home to 27 known gray wolf packs with a minimum count of 108 wolves statewide.

 Definition of a wolf pack in Washington:

-Under the state’s Wolf Conservation and Management Plan, a wolf pack is defined as two or more wolves traveling together.
+Under the state’s Wolf Conservation and Management Plan, a wolf pack is defined as two or more wolves traveling together in winter.
 A successful breeding pair is defined as an adult male and female with at least two pups that survive until the end of the year.
 The adults do not have to be the parents of surviving pups.

 Beaver Creek Pack